tafax/angular-digest-auth/README.md

 };
 ````

-If the login is successful, all further requests, for the API in the domain specified by the server header,
+If the login is successful, all further requests for the API in the domain specified by the server header,
-contains the authentication to authorize the user.
+will contain the credentials to authorize the user.

 #Authorization
-You can use a functionality of `dgAuthService` to authorize the user to navigate in your app.
+You can use this functionality of `dgAuthService` to authorize the user to navigate in your app.
 ````javascript
 app.config(['$routeProvider', function($routeProvider)
 {